-R. Pertinent Information – refers to information which pertains to the issue under consideration.

-S. Pre-hearing Conference - a meeting held after a charge has been filed with the chair of the hearing committee.
-At this meeting, initiated and conducted by the chair, the composition of the hearing committee will be determined and the issues to be examined will be identified and clarified.

-T. Procedural Due Process - refers to the receipt of adequate notice, timely meeting of deadlines, completion of committee assignments, and deliberative actions in accordance with established policies and procedures.
-In general, procedural due process will be deemed to have been afforded when the greater weight of evidence shows reasonable care in following established procedures.
-Reasonable care in the performance of the various committees and administrators (allowing for exigencies and unanticipated problems) is sufficient to meet the requirements for procedural due process.
-Therefore, only cases of prejudicial failure to meet procedural guidelines will be considered sufficient reason for rehearings.

-U. Reasonable Care - the level of performance recognized in the academic profession as reasonable in light of obligations one has assumed, competing demands upon energy and time, the nature and quality of the work, and all other circumstances which the University community, after being fully informed, would properly take into account in determining whether responsibilities have been discharged at an acceptable performance level.
+K. Reasonable Care - the level of performance recognized in the academic profession as reasonable in light of obligations one has assumed, competing demands upon energy and time, the nature and quality of the work, and all other circumstances which the University community, after being fully informed, would properly take into account in determining whether responsibilities have been discharged at an acceptable performance level.

-V. Reasonable Cause - cause that a person of ordinary prudence would consider sufficient to justify an action under all of the circumstances.
+L. Reasonable Cause - cause that a person of ordinary prudence would consider sufficient to justify an action under all of the circumstances.

-W. Respondent - a student, faculty member, staff member, or administrator against whom a complaint has been made or a charge has been issued.
+M. Respondent - a student, faculty member, staff member, or administrator against whom a complaint has been made or a charge has been issued.

-X. Sanctions - includes measures or disciplinary actions which are imposed as a penalty for the violation of University policy.
+N. Sanctions - includes measures or disciplinary actions which are imposed as a penalty for the violation of University policy.
 The sanctions authorized under this code are defined above.

-Y. Student - includes all persons taking courses at the University, both full-time and part-time, pursuing undergraduate, graduate, or professional studies.
+O. Student - includes all persons taking courses at the University, both full-time and part-time, pursuing undergraduate, graduate, or professional studies.
 Persons who withdraw after allegedly violating this code, as well as individuals who are not officially enrolled for a particular term but who have a continuing relationship with the University or who have been notified of their acceptance for admission are considered "students," as are persons who are living in the University residence halls, although not enrolled in this institution.

-Z. Student Code - title of those provisions in the Student Affairs section of the PPM which set forth the rights and responsibilities and jurisdictional and due process policies and procedures applicable to students attending Weber State University.
+P. Student Code - title of those provisions in the Student Affairs section of the PPM which set forth the rights and responsibilities and jurisdictional and due process policies and procedures applicable to students attending Weber State University.

-AA.
-Student Conduct Hearing – the procedure for resolution and informal hearing when an issue arises concerning student conduct, as set forth in Section X.

-BB.
-Substantive Due Process - refers to protection from arbitrary and unreasonable action in the resolution of disputes and/or imposition of sanctions.

-CC.
-University Community - includes any individual who is a student, faculty member, staff member, administrator, or any other person employed by the University.
+Q. University Community - includes any individual who is a student, faculty member, staff member, administrator, or any other person employed by the University.

-DD.
-University Premises - includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the University (including streets and sidewalks).
+R. University Premises - includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the University (including streets and sidewalks).

-EE.
-University Policy - written regulations of the University as found in the Weber State University Policies and Procedures Manual (PPM).
+S. University Policy - written regulations of the University as found in the Weber State University Policies and Procedures Manual (PPM).

-FF.
-Working Day - those days which fall during an official University semester with the exception of Saturday, Sunday, and legal or University holidays.
+T. Working Day - those days which fall during an official University semester with the exception of Saturday, Sunday, and legal or University holidays.